-This week on Rural Health Leadership Radio we’re talking about best practices of a Top 20 Rural Community Hospital.
-We’re having that conversation with Perry Gay, President and CEO of Logansport Memorial Hospital in Logansport, Indiana.
+We’re talking about best practices of a Top 20 Rural Community Hospital with Perry Gay, President and CEO of Logansport Memorial Hospital in Logansport, Indiana.

 “We put emphasis on community, quality, and outcomes to make sure our patients see the great things we are doing.”